mvolkmann/blog/src/rust.md

 Usually the same lifetime is used on all of them AND on the return reference type.

-Lifetimes are specified appear before type names are are composed of a single quote followed by a name which is typically a single letter such as "a".
+Lifetime annotations appear before type names are are composed of a single quote followed by a name which is typically a single letter such as "a".
 They only serve to indicate which items in a function signature